jgaryi/E115_BirdWatchingApp/README.md

 <br><br>
 ## Data Pipeline Containers
-1. One container processes the forty-seven images by resizing and storing them back to Google Cloud Storage (GCS).

-	**Input:** Source and destination GCS locations, resizing parameters, and required secrets (provided via Docker).
+The data pipeline consists of two containers:
+1. **data_collection** contains scripts that automate the collection, processing, and storage of our data, including text, images, and audio.

+	**Input:** Url pages from the authoritative sources above.

-	**Output:** Resized images stored in the specified GCS location.
+	**Output:** Resized images, merged texts, and audio files stored in the specified GCS location.

-2. Another container prepares data for the RAG model, including tasks such as chunking, embedding, and populating the vector database.
+2. **data_processing** prepares data for the RAG model, including tasks such as chunking, embedding, and populating the vector database.

 <br><br>
 ## Data Pipeline Overview

-1. **`data/data_collection/preprocess_cv.py`**
+1. **`data/data_collection/cli.py`**
+   This script scrapes text and images from three websites and stores the data both locally and in GCS bucket.
+It handles the following:
+   a.
+Text Data -> Saved as .txt files in the bird_description folders
+   b.
+Image Data -> Stored in the bird_images folder
+   c.
+Audio Data -> Manually added to the acoustic_data folder.

+2. **`data/data_collection/preprocess_cv.py`** This script process the images collected in bird_images by:
-   This script handles preprocessing on the forty-seven bird images.
-It reduces the image sizes to 128x128 to ensure faster loading, improved performance, and a consistent display.
-The preprocessed dataset is stored in the specified GCS location.
+   a.
+Resizing them to 128x128 pixels to ensure faster loading, improved performance, and consistent display in the app.
+   b.
+Uploading the resized images to the resized folder in the specified GCS location.

-2. **`data/data_processing/preprocess_rag.py`**
+4. **`data/data_processing/preprocess_rag.py`**
    This script prepares the necessary data for setting up our vector database.
 It performs chunking, embedding, and loads the data into a vector database (ChromaDB).

-3. **`src/datapipeline/Pipfile`**
+5. **`src/datapipeline/Pipfile`**
    We used the following packages to help with preprocessing:
    - `special cheese package`

-4. **`src/preprocessing/Dockerfile(s)`**
+6. **`src/preprocessing/Dockerfile(s)`**
    Our Dockerfiles follow standard conventions, with the exception of some specific modifications described in the Dockerfile/described below.

 <br><br>